Classic Articles on Brain Gym®

 Educate Your Brain

-Claire Hocking will be teaching her course on Reflexes in Phoenix on February 19-21, 2016.
+Claire Hocking will retirm to Phoenix in June 2016 to teach both Level 1 PLUS Level 2.
 Click Here for course information and registration form.

 This article was written in 2002 as Kathy was continuing her exploration of the impact of retained reflexes on children and adults, and how Brain Gym processes could help relieve them.
 More current information is presented in her book, Educate Your Brain: use mind-body balance to learn faster, work smarter and move more easily through life.